AnthonyEdmonds/govuk-laravel/docs/roadmap.md

 ## Issues

 * CSS does not wrap unrealistic long words
-* A space after link components
+* Space after link components
-* Inline rules do not extend the Validator as expected, need to research
+* Inline rules do not extend the Validator as expected

+## Enhancements

+* Additional conditional input support for radios

+# Road to v1

 ## Setup